Play Therapy isn’t Just Play.

 (Association for Play Therapy, 2019)

-In our well-equipped therapeutic play room, Deanne Lederer, MA, PPC, brings unconditional acceptance and empathy to her work with children.
+In our well-equipped therapeutic play room, Deanne Lederer, MA, LPC, brings unconditional acceptance and empathy to her work with children.
 Grounded in child-centered play therapy theory, Deanne facilitates a safe relationship with the child and reflects the child’s feelings, helps develop positive self-direction, and supports building healthy coping skills.
 She helps the child learn to express his or her feelings in acceptable ways that benefit the child.
 Throughout the process, Deanne collaborates with parents to support the child’s progress and address concerns or situations in which parents would like help.